Arts and Science Electives

 The term Arts and Science elective, where it appears in a Bachelor of Arts program, means an Arts and Science course chosen by the student, provided any necessary prerequisites have been met.

-Fine Arts Courses
+Fine and Performing Arts Courses

 Fine Arts (FA)